 The NZCF has a special arrangement with the Australasian Performing Right Association (APRA) for member choirs for an annual licence to perform of copyright music in public.
 Note that this licence does not cover photocopying of music, but only performance.

 The APRA fee is included in the NZCF membership subscription and no further charges are made by APRA unless the performance is classed as Music in Dramatic Context or the work is a ‘grand right’ composition (a major choral work in excess of 20 minutes’ duration).
 If the performance is classed as Dramatic Context then APRA can assist in facilitating.
-In the case of a ‘grand right’ work, a separate licence must be obtained directly from the relevant publisher.
+In the case of a ‘grand right’ work, a separate licence must be obtained directly from the relevant music publisher.

 Non-NZCF member choirs are obliged to pay an annual APRA licence fee of $109.28 and, in addition, must remit 1.75% plus GST of box-office income where copyrighted material is performed or rehearsed.
 This does not apply to NZCF members.
 The NZCF/APRA licence can therefore save NZCF member choirs a substantial sum of money – in some cases, more than the cost of their NZCF membership subscription – and also administration time.